Colors and High Contrast Mode

 Colors-dialog colors

-Note: Web pages may supply their own style sheets, which override a user’s chosen color palette.
-When FF HCM is set to “Always”, or set to “With High Contrast Themes” and OS HCM is enabled, the chosen color palette is forced, meaning it cannot be overridden by web pages.
-FF HCM and OS HCM do not directly change the way a color palette is chosen, but they do change how the color palette is used.
+Note: Web pages may supply their palette through style sheets.
+When FF HCM is set to “On”, or set to “Use platform’s contrast settings” and OS HCM is enabled, the chosen color palette is forced, meaning it cannot be overridden by web pages.

 We decide which set of colors to use in PreferenceSheet::Load